Table of Content

 This is where NAV bridges are invaluable.
 They visually highlight the key components contributing to NAV movements, as shown in the example.

-Here, we can quickly see that the substantial $20.9 million increase in NAV is primarily attributed to a $19 million rise in fair value (good news!), while the effects of calls and distributions essentially cancel each other out.
+Private markets NAV bridge showing fair value change, capital calls and distributions for the quarterHere, we can quickly see that the substantial $20.9 million increase in NAV is primarily attributed to a $19 million rise in fair value (good news!), while the effects of calls and distributions essentially cancel each other out.

-#4: Fair value change breakdown
+#4: Fair value bridge

 That +$19 million fair value change likely piqued your interest, and rightfully so!
 Wouldn't it be helpful to instantly pinpoint which funds are driving those gains (or losses)?
 That's where this next chart comes in.
 It provides a detailed breakdown of the total fair value change, attributed to each underlying fund:

-#5: Investment schedules
+#5: Investment schedule

 While the big picture is important, the details matter too.
 It's crucial to have readily available backup data on key exposure and performance metrics for each individual fund.
 However, with larger portfolios, these detailed lists can quickly become overwhelming.
 To enhance clarity and organization, we recommend grouping this information by asset class, as illustrated in this example: